mrmdlab/Segmenthor/Tutorial.md

     - improved accuracy
     - Ctrl+Shift+S to save image embedding and it will be loaded automatically next time you open the corresponding image
     - config: allow disabling automatic loading image embedding
+    - config: `lmt_upper` and `lmt_lower`
+    - precompute: command line tool for computing the embedding of all images in the BIDS folder
 - what to expect for the next version
-    - faster computation
     - segment everything and just select what you want
-    - compute the image embedding in batch
-    - adjust the images in batch
+    - preadjust

 ## Get Started
 1. make sure your computer is connected to the Internet